Seal of Approval

 Recreational training offers many new members an introduction to martial arts training.
 On the other end of the spectrum, performance training is a high volume training style which requires a lot of commitment from the judoka.
 As a result, if you prefer to focus on performance training, you may find it difficult to build up a dedicated and diligent clientele when starting out.

-Both recreational training and performance training curriculum can coexist within the same club, but as you start out, it may be best for you to find your niche in either of these two styles.
+Both recreational training and performance training curricula can coexist within the same club, but as you start out, it may be best for you to find your niche in either of these two styles.

 " Other than adhering to the goals offered through the sport of judo, there are many ways to set goals for your club.
 If you are interested in setting long-term goals to secure the future of your club, then you should check out a very helpful resource on Sport England's Club Matters website.
-You'll find everything that you'll need to set goals for your club, including financial and sports orientated goals, so that you can best serve the members of your club.
+You'll find everything that you'll need to set goals for your club, including financial and sports-oriented goals, so that you can best serve the members of your club.

 One of the most important things that you'll need to decide upon before starting your club is how much you are going to charge.
 Your prices need to be competitive, taking into consideration your competitors' fees, whilst also providing you with enough funds to pay for the expenses at your gym.

 After you have laid out the vision, values, and goals of your organisation, you should begin looking for a venue to host classes and competitions.
-When you're looking for a venue, do some research, and scour the area for different schools, training centres, and even other martial arts gyms in the area which could make a splendid home for your dojo.
+When you're looking for a venue, do some research and scour the area for different schools, training centres, and even other martial arts gyms in the area, which could make a splendid home for your dojo.
 Begin writing a list of different available rental places where you could begin your dojo.

 The first piece of equipment that you should look into will be martial arts mats.
 Most people don't recognise the importance of training mats in their dojo.
 You simply walk over mats or train on them without a second thought.
 But they actually provide the first form of personal protective equipment, allowing your athletes to fall properly and prevent injury.